 - You’ll find them in dust extractors, vacuums, HVAC systems, and more where trapping the most particles possible is key

 The case against using HEPA surrounds its design.
 The characteristics that make it so good at trapping particles also hinder it in many vacuum systems.
-Depending on the work you’re doing, sometimes, you simply don’t need that level of filtration.
+Depending on the work you’re doing, sometimes:

 Take your typical cellulose (paper) filter.
 You get 99.9% trapping of particles 2 microns or larger.
-That’s a pretty close trapping percentage (just 0.07% less effective), but the particles that are nearly 7x as big can pass through.
+That’s a pretty close trapping percentage (just 0.07% less effective).
+However, particles nearly 7x as big can pass right through.
 We’re still just talking 2 microns, though.
 That’s 1/500 of a millimeter.
+What fits in that size range, you ask?

-The extra space in the filter does more than just let somewhat larger particles though, it also allows more air to pass.
-Because of that, going with a non-HEPA filter increases the performance of your vacuum or dust extractor more than if you use HEPA.
+The extra space in the filter does more than just let somewhat larger particles through.
+It also allows more air to pass.
+Because of that, going with a regular filter increases the performance of some vacuums or dust extractors more than if you use a HEPA filter.

 Here’s the other thing, because these filters trap more, they also clog more quickly.
 That means you’ll see performance drop more quickly and have to replace it more often.

-And let’s not forget the cost.
+Finally, you may want to factor in cost—however, that’s pretty low on our totem pole of priorities.
 Many HEPA filters can cost upwards of $79 or more.
-You can often buy three cellulose filters for every HEPA filter you buy and still have $10 leftover to take your wife out for ice cream.
+You can often buy three cellulose filters for every HEPA filter you buy and still have $10 left over to take your wife out for ice cream.
 That’s a win.

-When in doubt, follow the OSHA guidelines.
+When in doubt, follow the OSHA guidelines and mind the capabilities of your tools.
 There are absolutely applications when you need a HEPA filter on site.
 It just might not be as often as you expect.

 Pro Tip: No matter what you’re using, but especially when using HEPA, also use a fleece collection bag.
 It acts as a pre-filter and extends the life of your filter.